-To ensure the integrity of the apprenticeship work will be quality assured by our Internal Quality Assurers (IQA'S) who will check the work that trainer(s) have marked to ensure it meets the Awarding Organisation standards and ensure the best possible outcome.
-However, sometimes this work may not meet standards and if not, the IQA will refer this back to the trainer providing them feedback for development which may require apprentices to revisit some submissions.
+To ensure the integrity of the apprenticeship your work will be quality assured by our Internal Quality Assurers (IQA'S) who will check the work that your trainer(s) have marked to ensure it meets the Awarding Organisation standards and ensure the best possible outcome.
+However, sometimes this work may not meet standards and if not the IQA will refer this back to your trainer providing them feedback for development which may require you to revisit some of your submissions.
+If you receive a referral your trainer will let you know and provide support and guidance on future submissions.